 This specific response is the key to information processing.
-Depending on the type of the signal and the state of the cells (which receptors have been built and which of them are already occupied by particular proteins).
-Therefore, the processing can incorporate previously received information as well.
+It depends on the type of the signal and the state of the cells (which receptors have been built and which of them are already occupied by particular proteins).
 Finally, a specific cellular response is induced: either the local state is manipulated and/or a new messaging protein is created.
 The remote information exchange works analogue.
-Proteins are used as information particles between cells.
-A signal can be released into the blood stream, a medium which carries it to distant cells and induces an answer in these cells which then passes on the information or can activate helper cells (e.g. the immune system).
+Proteins, peptides, and steroids are used as information particles (hormones) between cells.
+A signal is released into the blood stream, the medium that carries it to distant cells and induces an answer in these cells which then passes on the information or can activate helper cells (e.g. the Renin-Angiotensin-Aldosteron system [19] and the immune system).
 The interesting property of this transmission is that the information itself addresses the destination.
-Only cells with specific receptors are able to receive the information, i.e. the protein binds at the receptor.
+During differentiation a cell is programmed to express a subset of receptor in order to fulfill a specific function in the tissue.
+In consequence, hormones in the bloodstream affect only those cells expressing the correct receptor.
+This is the main reason for the specificity of cellular signal transduction.
+Of course, cells also express a variety of receptors which regulate the cellular metabolism, survival, and death.